kogawa-hash/CourseMatch/README.md

 # CourseMatch App built by SwiftUI

-An front-end app where entered users can see other students' fall and spring schedules that creates a school-wise engagement.
+A model development app where entered users can see other students' fall and spring schedules that creates a school-wise engagement.

 TabforView: This is the front page that includes the creation of a tab-based navigation system with a searchable contact list.
 The body property defines the main content of the view, organized into a TabView that provides tab-based navigation.
 Each tab contains different content, allowing users to switch between views seamlessly.